 Getting an F1 student visa is a long process and requires a lot of patience.
 As an F-1 visa holder, you can pursue any course, i.e., diploma, bachelor's, master's, Ph.D., and can even work part-time for 20 hours every week.
 Under the OPT program, you can likewise work for a year with an F-1 Visa after completing your academic program.
 For STEM-approved courses, you can also apply for a year-long extension to the OPT program.

 It is essential to understand that while the Visa Interview is an integral part of your F1 Visa application, it is by no means the lengthiest.
 Usually, on average, the interview lasts for 3-4 minutes.
-During the interview, the Visa counsellor interacts with the student to validate the student's reasons for visiting the US.
+During the interview, the Visa counselor interacts with the student to validate the student's reasons for visiting the US.

 This article aims to familiarise students with the interview process and frequently asked F1 visa interview questions.
 We also cover the documents required for the F1 interview and best practices to follow.